 7:15 am Meet at Hotel Chaco & Return 5:30pm

-- Breakfast is included for hotel guests in this tour.
+- A Breakfast snack is included for hotel guests in this tour.

 - Meet in the Hotel Chaco Lobby at 7:15 am.
 Introductions and brief orientation talk about your journey ahead.

-- Depart for Chaco Canyon at 7:30 am in a comfortable 15-passenger Ford Transit Van transporting you back into ancient time.
-Your van is equipped with Chaco Canyon reading materials, snacks, water and all the comforts necessary for the voyage ahead.
+- Depart for Chaco Canyon at 7:30 am in a comfortable vehicle transporting you back into ancient time.
+Your transportation is equipped with Chaco Canyon reading materials, snacks, water and all the comforts necessary for the voyage ahead.
 The drive is roughly 3 hours northwest of Albuquerque.

 - Each guest will receive a Heritage Inspirations Chaco Tour gift bag with a reusable water bottle, journal and other gifts to prepare you for the journey ahead.